arvigeus/AZ-204/Topics/Entra ID.md

 - For multi-tenant applications, an _application service principal_ is utilized to grant permissions.
 This enables the app to access Microsoft Graph API resources across multiple tenants without relying on a specific user identity.
 - For single-tenant scenarios where the app only needs to access resources within a specific tenant, a _Managed Identity_ could be more appropriate.
 - When the app needs to perform actions specific to an individual user (_on behalf of the user_), delegated permissions are used, requiring user authentication and consent.
-- If the permissions required by the application can change dynamically based on runtime conditions, leveraging _Azure AD roles and policies_ would be more suitable.
+- If the permissions required by the application can change dynamically based on runtime conditions, leveraging _Entra ID roles and policies_ would be more suitable.
 - For short-lived operations that don't require persistent permissions, _token-based or key-based temporary access methods_ could be more fitting.

 ## Application Registration

-All applications _must [register with Azure AD](<(https://learn.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad?tabs=workforce-tenant)>)_ to delegate identity and access management: `Portal > app > 'Authentication' > 'Add identity provider' > set provider to Microsoft > 'Add'`.
+All applications _must [register with Entra ID](https://learn.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad?tabs=workforce-tenant)_ to delegate identity and access management: `Portal > app > 'Authentication' > 'Add identity provider' > set provider to Microsoft > 'Add'`.
 This creates an application object and a globally unique ID (app/client ID).

-- **Application Object**: Resides in the Azure AD tenant where the app is registered.
+- **Application Object**: Resides in the Entra ID tenant where the app is registered.
 It serves as the _global representation_ of your application for use across all tenants.
 This object has:

   - A 1:1 relationship with the Software Application.
   - A 1:N relationship with _Service Principal Objects_, meaning one Application Object can have multiple corresponding _Service Principal Objects_.